Thomas-J-Kidd/ECEN_4243/lab2/InstructionSudoCode.md

 6) The ImmExtender carries through using the ImmSrc control signal
 7) The PCTarget module creates the new PC value from this Extended Immediate value
 8) The two source registers are compared (Rs1 -> SrcA $\geq$ Rs2 -> SrcB)
+8.1) This can be checked by doing a subtraction (Rs1-Rs2) and then checking if the most significat bit is 0 -> if so then we branch where we need to.
 9) The ALUSrc Signal = 0 to to signal to the ALU to use SrcB not ImmExtended
 10) If the statment is True a ALUzero Flag = 1 to signal to the PSSrc = 1
 11) If the PSSrc = 1 use PCTarget address